Mitooool/qGO/README.md

    You can customize these parameters according to your specific needs.
 Feel free to add or remove regions and modify their indices as necessary.

-6. #### Compile and Run the Program
+5. #### Compile and Run the Program

-   Once you have set the necessary parameters, compile the code in your IDE and run the Main method.
+   Once you have set the necessary parameters, compile and run the code in your IDE.
 The console will output the rearranged quantization matrix.

 ## Additional Notes: